diegoagd10/langchain/README.md

 4. Run the Streamlit app: `streamlit run 2-Generative\ AI/2.5\ Q&A\ Bot/app.py`

 The application will process your PDF documents and allow you to ask questions about their content with accurate, context-aware responses.

+- `app_chroma.py`: An alternative implementation using ChromaDB as the vector database instead of FAISS:

+- **Vector Storage**: Uses ChromaDB for document embeddings and similarity search
+- **Same Core Features**: Identical functionality to app.py but with ChromaDB backend
+- **OpenAI Embeddings**: Uses OpenAI's embedding models for document vectorization
+- **Groq Integration**: Leverages Llama 3.3 70B model for fast, accurate responses
+- **Interactive UI**: Same Streamlit interface for document upload and questioning
+- **Document Processing**: Processes PDF documents with 1000-character chunks and 200-character overlap
+- **Performance Tracking**: Displays response generation time and relevant document chunks
+- **Error Handling**: Comprehensive error handling for API keys and document processing

+Key Features:

+- Real-time document question answering with RAG using ChromaDB
+- Fast inference using Groq's Llama 3.3 70B model
+- Context-aware responses based on loaded PDF documents
+- Document similarity search with chunk visualization
+- Performance metrics and error handling
+- LangSmith tracing integration for observability

+To run the ChromaDB variant:

+1. Create a `./docs` directory in your project root and add PDF documents
+2. Obtain Groq API key from https://groq.com/ and OpenAI API key from https://platform.openai.com/
+3. Add both API keys to your `.env` file:
+    ```
+    GROQ_API_KEY=your_groq_key
+    OPENAI_API_KEY=your_openai_key
+    ```
+4. Run the Streamlit app: `streamlit run 2-Generative\ AI/2.5\ Q&A\ Bot/app_chroma.py`

+This variant provides the same functionality as the FAISS version but uses ChromaDB's vector storage capabilities, which may offer different performance characteristics and persistence options.

 ### API Development